zipnosis/visit-api-contract/README.md

 - **`content`**: Array of objects.
 Each object if any will have these keys:

   - **`content_type`**: String
-    - Must be one of `["display_text", "display_html", "boolean_input", "select_input", "free_text_input"]`.
+    - Must be one of `["display_only", "boolean_input", "select_input", "free_text_input"]`.
-    - If the content type is `"display_text"`, the client should convey text to the user.
+    - If the content type is `"display_only"`, the client should display the label to the user.
+The label may contain HTML.
-    - If the content type is `"display_html"`, the client should render the HTML.
-Security sanitization is strongly recommended by both the server and client.
     - If the content type is `"boolean_input"`, it means the user should provide a true or false answer to the question.
 This could look like a checkbox, or two radio buttons, or if it stands alone it could be two action buttons.
     - If the content type is `"select_input"`, it means the user is required to select one of the options provided.
 This could look like a radio button or a select menu.
     - If the content type is `"free_text_input"`, it means the user is allowed enter any characters, possibly up to a `max_length`.
 The size of the input UI element is up to the client to decide.
 A possible future extension to this API may be to provide an `suggested_length` property to give the frontend guidance on how large to make the input.